FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/varnish.md

 #### Usage

-You can now refresh a path or an absolute URL by calling the `purge` method:
+You can now refresh a path or an absolute URL by calling the `refresh` method:

 ```php
 $varnish->refresh('/my/path')